-- You will be given injections of keyhole limpet haemocyanin (KLH; trade name: Immucothel) into the muscle or skin, on up to two occasions, with or without a medicine ('adjuvant') which helps the immune response (either aluminium hydroxide or Montanide ISA-51).
+- You will be given injections of keyhole limpet haemocyanin (KLH; trade name: Immucothel) into the muscle or skin, on up to three occasions, with or without a medicine ('adjuvant') which helps the immune response (either aluminium hydroxide or Montanide ISA-51).
 All these products are used clinically and are manufactured to the standard of medicines. - 2.
 You will have to attend a screening visit, where we will ask questions about your health, perform a physical examination, and take a blood sample.
-If you are eligible based on the screening assessment and decide to take part, you will have to attend the research facility on a further 6 occasions over 30 days, for about an hour per visit (about 2 hours for the final visit). - 3.
-You will be closely monitored by the study team with a range of tests and procedures, including questionnaires, physical examinations, blood tests, skin imaging using Laser Doppler Imagers, and ultrasound of the lymph nodes in your armpit. - 4.
-On the final visit we will take a tiny sample of skin (punch skin biopsy) from up to three areas on your forearm, using local anaesthetic. - 5.
+If you are eligible based on the screening assessment and decide to take part, you will have to attend the research facility on up to 6 further occasions over up to 49 days, for about an hour per visit (about 2 hours for the final visit). - You will be closely monitored by the study team with a range of tests and procedures, including questionnaires, physical examinations, blood tests, skin imaging using Laser Doppler Imagers, and ultrasound of the lymph nodes in your armpit. - 4.
+We will take a tiny sample of skin (punch skin biopsy) from up to three areas on your forearm, using local anaesthetic.
+The timing of these biopsies depends on which phase of the study you are enrolled into. - 5.
+Depending on which phase of the study you take part in (explained below), you may be asked if you are willing to undergo a procedure called fine needle aspiration of the lymph nodes in your armpits, on two of the study visits.
+This is an optional extra, and you will receive additional payment for undertaking these procedures. - 6.
 You will be free to withdraw from the study at any time you wish.